Written by Laura Hartmann-Villalta

 Teaching More by Grading Differently…and Less

 For faculty steeped in traditional assessment methods, some of the popular alternatives to grading may be surprising.
 Often, there is a two-pronged motivation to try an alternative method of grading: to motivate student learning beyond the grade and to take away instructor agony over assessment (and post-assessment debates with students over grades).
 Clarissa Sorensen-Unruh, commenting on her experience in “A STEM Ungrading Case Study: A Reflection on First-Time Implementation in Organic Chemistry II,” explains how pursuing an alternative grading method gave her students more ownership of the assessment process, raised students’ metacognition, and increased agency over their own work.
 “My students did not even recognize this kind of grading was something [instructors] regularly agonized over until they had to do it themselves,” she reports.
-“It was only when they graded their own papers for the first time that they realized taking off points had reasoning behind it and that the process of grading was muddy and difficult.”

 The aim of the following methods is to make grading less muddy and difficult, and to return the focus of assessment to one’s goals for the course.
 These methods provide great flexibility for the instructor and can be used in combination with each other, for only one assignment, for multiple assignments, or for the whole course.